 Headquarters: Gainesville, Fla.

 Altavian is a drone engineering and manufacturing firm founded in 2011.
+It focused on building drones specifically engineered to fly in tough environments — and to generate cost-effective, accurate data.
 Last spring, the company was awarded a Short Range Reconnaissance Prototype (SRR) contract as a part of the U.S. Army’s effort to field a next generation drone weighing less than 5 pounds flown by a single operator.

 Headquarters: Raleigh, North Carolina (U.S.) and Saskatoon, Canada